hakanols/browser-quick-start/README.md

 # How to use
 ### Raw
-Copy "browser-quick-start.js" to your repo and run with ("/test/index.html" is the page you want to open.)
+Copy "browser-quick-start.js" to your repo and run with ("/test/example.html" is the page you want to open.)

-    node browser-quick-start.js /test/index.html
+    node browser-quick-start.mjs /test/example.html

 ### NPM